If you're having difficulty getting your modular synthesizer going because of the high cost of a cabinet, then this page is for you.

 Attaching the Sides

 You might find it easier to attach the rails before attaching the sides for better access.
-If so, jump to the next section.
+If so, jump to the next section (kind of recommended).

 First thing to check for is the screw length.
 If the screws are longer than the thickness of the shelf material then you'll need to use shorter screws - see above.
 Start by attaching a side to the bottom.
 Place the L-Bracket 1-1/4" from the edge.
 Make sure the side is flush with the edges of the bottom.
 Install the screws in the exact center of the L-bracket holes - an electric screwdriver works great.
 It won't be necessary to pre-drill the holes unless you'll be installing the screws by hand.
 In that case, simply hammer a tiny nail where the screws go, then pull them out with pliers to make a starter hole for the screws.